-About ink and oil painting
+About ink, oil and digital painting

 While working one realizes that the most important thing in painting is to let the brush flow.
 The flow may give more elegance in each part of the artwork.
 This refers to Xie He art theory “Six principles of Chinese painting” (5th century), where the first principle is "spirit resonance", the vitality (or nervous energy) which is transferred from the artist into his work.